Predictia/AQUA/.github/PULL_REQUEST_TEMPLATE/standard_pull_request.md

  - [ ] Changelog is updated.
  - [ ] Notebooks which requires changes are updated.
  - [ ] environment.yml and pyproject.toml are updated if needed, together with the lumi installation tool.
- - [ ] Diagnostic config files path are updated in the console if needed